jhsu802701/rails_from_scratch_rails5/01-01-initial_commit.md

 # Unit 1
 ## Chapter 1: Initial Commit

+In this chapter, you will start a new project and commit the source code to GitHub.

 ### Creating the New App

 Open your Docker container from the appropriate rbenv-general Docker image (as discussed in the README.md file).
 In the shell window, go to the /home/winner/shared directory.
 To create a new app named after the current date, enter the following commands: